This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Gooseberries

-Ensure that water and air are expelled from the mix of kitchen scraps and EM to optimize the fermenting process.
+Ensure water and air are expelled from the mix of kitchen scraps and EM to optimize the fermenting process.
 Excess water inhibits this process, as does more than 6% oxygen.

 Using the “Compost” From Your Bokashi Bin In The Garden

-Store the sealed bin for two weeks before using
+Store the sealed bin for two weeks before using it.

 Once your Bokashi bin is full, add a final layer of Bokashi bran on top of the scraps and seal the container air-tight.
 Store it out of direct sunlight for an additional two weeks.

 I have two bins for this very reason.
 While the one is in the final stages of fermentation, I use the second one for my kitchen scraps.
 Alternatively, you can keep your ingredients in a container in the fridge until the bin becomes available when you’ll add them to the bin.
-Remember to layer the ingredients 2-inches deep and cover them with Bokashi Bran.
+Remember to layer the ingredients 2 inches deep and cover them with Bokashi Bran.

 Making a Compost from Bokashi Fermented Scraps